surveyjs/surveyjs_angular_cli/README.md

-# SurveyJS + Angular Cli boilerplate
+# Angular 5 Cli (QuickStart Boilerplate) + SurveyJS: Survey Library and Survey Creator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0 and modified to use SurveyJS and Editor libraries.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and modified to use SurveyJS: Survey Library and Survey Creator.

 You can just clone this repo and run "npm i" and "ng serve" command.

-## Steps to add SurveyJS + Editor into the generated empty project
+## Steps to add SurveyJS: Survey Library and Survey Creator into the generated empty project

  1. **Create a new project.**
 	```